Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Simulation Results

 \begin{small}

 \end{small}

-In the results of (3,6) regular codes simulation, we cannot see any error floor because there is almost no FV in the simulation.
-The LM2-NB performs much better than other algorithms with list size 1 for (3,6) regular ensemble.
-In the optimized ensembles, there are a large number of degree-2 variable nodes which cause the significant error floor.
+The results of the simulation for (3,6) regular codes shows no apparent error floor because there are no degree-2 nodes and almost no FV occurs is observed during simulation.
+The LM2-NB performs much better than other algorithms with list-size 1 for the (3,6) regular ensemble.
+For the optimized ensembles, there are a large number of degree-2 variable nodes which cause a significant error floor.
 By evaluating (\ref{ub_unver}), the predicted error floor caused by unverification is $1.6\times10^{-5}$ for the optimized $S_{max}=1$ ensemble, $8.3\times10^{-7}$ for the optimized $S_{max}=8$ ensemble, and $1.5\times10^{-6}$ for the optimized $S_{max}=32$ ensemble.
 From the results, we see the analysis of unverification events matches the numerical results very well.